cicci8ino/cicci8ino.github.io/content/posts/xgs-api.md

 }
 ```

-Bingo, we know have a session cookie, `HTTP_SESSID` we can use from now on for every requests.
+Bingo, we now have a session cookie, `HTTP_SESSID` we can use from now on for every request.

 {{< admonition warning " xsrfToken" >}}
 It may seem that the `xsrfToken` is hardcoded somehow.
 In reality, the `xsrfToken` is received as part of `GET` request response.
 If a `POST` request is submitted without an updated `xsrfToken`, the webserver will return 200 status code but no action will be performed.